Hepatitis C

 symptoms

 Most individuals with hepatitis C do not experience symptoms in early stages.
 If the virus is present after six months, it is a chronic infection where in most cases, there is only mild to moderate liver damage.
-In some cases, it can lead to serious complications including cirrhosis, liver failure and liver cancer.
-If hepatitis C remains undiagnosed and untreated, and progresses to advanced stages, a liver transplant could be needed.
 Symptoms can include:

 • fatigue